Dodgers beat Astros 3-1, force World Series to Game 7

 “You kind of black out in a situation like that.
 So I’m going to have to re-watch it to see what I did,” Pederson said.

-It was the third home run of the World Series for Pederson, demoted to the minors from mid-August until early September, then left off the NL Division Series roster.
-He had hit just one previous opposite-field homer in the big leagues this season, and teammates offered to pay him to go the other way.
+It was the third home run of the Series for Pederson, who was demoted to the minors from mid-August until early September, then left off the NL Division Series roster.
+He had hit just one previous big league opposite-field homer this season, and teammates offered to pay him to go the other way.

 “People are trying to get me encouraged to using the whole field,” he said.
 “I’m not very good at it.”